openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 - Extension Discovery.
 - Introduced a mechanism to opt-out from catalog information during token validation.
+- "Regions": a hierarchical container of groups of service endpoints

 What's New in Version 3.1
 -------------------------